 - Glass Cannon: It's powerful as all hell, but its long lifespan made its body weak and fragile.

-- Hidden Eyes: After becoming so old, Zunisha's eyes have sank back deep, deep, deeeeep in its sockets, leaving them looking hollow from afar.
+- Hidden Eyes: After becoming so old, Zunesha's eyes have sank back deep, deep, deeeeep in its sockets, leaving them looking hollow from afar.
 It takes an extreme close-up to spy its eyes, which are a dark grayish-green.
-They only become visible when Zunisha is doing something important.
+They only become visible when Zunesha is doing something important.

 - Honorable Elephant: Fits the archetype as described by the trope, though it claims it committed some sort of crime long ago.

 - Long-Lived: The oldest living creature shown thus far, having lived for over a millennia.
 It's so ancient, its eyes have sunken deep withing their sockets, making it look almost undead.